translate/translate/docs/commands/html2po.rst

 We don't hide enough of some of the tags, e.g. <a> tags have too much exposed, we should expose only what needs to be translated and allow the changing on position of the tag within the translation block.
-Similarly there is some markup that could be excluded eg <b> tags that appear at the start and end of a msgid, i.e. they don't need placement from the translator.
+Similarly there is some markup that could be excluded e.g. <b> tags that appear at the start and end of a msgid, i.e. they don't need placement from the translator.

 If the HTML is indented you get very odd msgid's